WarrenWeckesser/numpngw/README.rst

 The following examples show some PNG and animated PNG files created with numpy and numpngw.
 To see the animations in Examples 5 - 8, you must view this file with a browser that supports animated PNG files.
-Currently (as of the writing of this file),  Firefox, Safari 10 and recent versions of Chromium support animated PNG.
-Opera requires an extension.
+Most web browsers support animated PNG; see https://caniuse.com/apng for support status.

 Example 1
 ---------